 These are competitive grant funds to help educate and inform the public about forests and forest management, with an emphasis on young forests.
-Applications are due in early October and awards are announced in December.
+2021 applications are due in September 12 and awards are announced in December for 2022 projects.

-Review the announcement or apply for a grant (link to online form)
+Review the announcement or apply for a grant (link to online application)

 PDF of application questions

 Early Successional Habitat Sign Project, Ruffed Grouse Society & Tri-State Timber

 Invasive Species E & O Project, Dubois County SWCD

 Nature Daze field program, Brown County Native Woodlands Project

 Forest Stand Improvement Publication Reprint, Purdue University